17arhaan/Projects/README.md

-# This GitHub repository serves as a comprehensive portfolio of my diverse range of projects, reflecting my journey, skills, and expertise across various domains :-
+## This GitHub repository serves as a comprehensive portfolio of my diverse range of projects, reflecting my journey, skills, and expertise across various domains.

+##### RELEVANT COURSEWORK
 ➤ *Software Development*
 <br/>
 ➤ *Data Science and Analysis*